Hitachi-Automotive-And-Industry-Lab/semantic-segmentation-editor/README.md

 git clone https://github.com/Hitachi-Automotive-And-Industry-Lab/semantic-segmentation-editor
 cd semantic-segmentation-editor
 ```
-__Change 'input-folder' and 'output-folder' according to your needs in config.json__
+__Change 'input-folder' and 'output-folder' according to your needs in settings.json__
 ```
 meteor npm install
-meteor
+meteor --settings settings.json
 ```

 Like any Meteor app, the editor will run by default on `http://localhost:3000` (-p to change the port)